joanneevangelista/climate_change_timeseries/README.md

 •	Repeat the analysis above using temperature data for Kingston, ON (postal code K7L3N6).

-•	Repeat the analysis using the same data but for the time period covered in the infamous bet between University of Pennsylvania Professor J. Scott Armstrong, and former U.S. Vice President, Al Gore and comment.
+•	Repeat the analysis using the same data but for the time period covered in the infamous Climate Bet between University of Pennsylvania Professor J. Scott Armstrong, and former U.S. Vice President, Al Gore and comment.

 **Data Sources and Preparation**